Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Credentials/Documentation

 Grants to educational institutions are made only to accredited institutions.
-Costs are determined in accordance with Part 75 of Title 45 of the Code of Federal Regulations.
-Nonprofit organizations must provide proof of nonprofit status.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+Costs are determined in accordance with Parts 74 and 92 of Title 45 of the Code of Federal Regulations.

 Aplication and Award Process